-|Comparing Early and Late Postpartum Glucose Tolerance Test in Patients with Gestational Diabetes Mellitus|
+|Comparing Early and Late Postpartum Glucose Tolerance Test in Patients With Gestational Diabetes Mellitus|

 Viewed : 258 times

 Downloaded : 164 times.

 Keywords : Gestational diabetes, Postpartum screening, Glucose tolerance test

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Results: In this study 130 women were participated, 107 (82.3%) patients were analyzed.
-Early OGTT, was abnormal in 46 cases (43.0%); prediabetes in 34 (31.8%), diabetes in 12 (11.2%).
-6 to 12 weeks later OGTT was abnormal in 28 cases (25.2%); 22 (20.6%) prediabetes and 6 (5.6%) diabetes.
-In 5 patients (4.7%) with normal early OGTT, 6 to 12 weeks later OGTT was abnormal (prediabetes and diabetes).
-There was a significant association between results of early OGTT and 6 to 12 weeks later OGTT (p = 0.00).
-Early OGTT was able to detect prediabetes and diabetes (abnormal results) with a sensitivity of 82.14% (95% CI, 63.11-93.94), specificity of 70.89% (95% CI, 59.58-80.57).
+Results: Totally, 107 (82.3%) patients out of the total participated women were analyzed.
+Early OGTT, prediabetes, and diabetes were abnormal in 46 (43.0%), 34 (31.8%), and 12 (11.2%) cases, respectively.
+In addition, they above-mentioned variables were found to be abnormal in 28 (25.2%) 22 (20.6%), and 6 (5.6%) cases 6-12 weeks later.
+Further, 6-12 weeks later, the OGTT was abnormal (prediabetes and diabetes) in 5 patients (4.7%) with normal early OGTT.
+Therefore, there was a significant association between the results of early OGTT and those of 6-12 weeks later (P = 0.00).
+It implies that early OGTT could detect prediabetes and diabetes (abnormal results) with a sensitivity of 82.14% (95% CI, 63.11-93.94) and specificity of 70.89% (95% CI, 59.58-80.57).

 Cite By, Google Scholar